 Students must take the first three courses prior to taking Developmental Therapy courses.

-Interested applicants must complete an application for “non-degree” students and submit to the graduate admissions.
+Interested applicants must complete an application for “non-degree” students and submit to the Office of Graduate Admission.

-If you have any questions regarding this program, please contact Graduate Admissions:
+If you have any questions regarding this program, please contact Graduate Admission:

 College of Education